ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 --- abstract

 This document describes an architecture for exposing transport protocol features to applications for network communication, the Transport Services architecture.
 The Transport Services Application Programming Interface (API) is based on an asynchronous, event-driven interaction pattern.
-It uses messages for representing data transfer to applications, and it describes how implementations can use multiple IP addresses, multiple protocols, and multiple paths, and provide multiple application streams.
+This uses messages for representing data transfer to applications, and  describes how implementations can use multiple IP addresses, multiple protocols, and multiple paths, and provide multiple application streams.
 This document further defines common terminology and concepts to be used in definitions of Transport Services APIs and implementations.

 --- middle